 Sue: What’s the deal with the snake charmer music all of a sudden?
-Did Dudley Simpson ever see the episodes he was writing music for?
-It makes no sense.
+Did Dudley Simpson ever see the episodes he was writing the music for?
+He can’t have done.

-I decide to pass the time by impersonating Madeleine Issigri (she manages to say the word “people” with three syllables), and her “Ha!
+We pass the time impersonating Madeleine Issigri – she says the word ‘people’ with three syllables, and her, “Ha!
 Ha!
-Ha!” has me in stitches.
+Ha!” has us in stitches.

-The episode ends with the Doctor caught in the blast generated by Milo’s ship taking off.
+And then the episode ends with the Doctor caught in Milo’s backblast (not a euphemism).

-Me: Well this is it – our very last recon.
+Me: This is it, Sue.
+Our final recon.
 How do you feel about that?

 Sue: Is that a trick question?
 How do you think I feel?

-Sue: I still can’t believe we’ve nearly seen them all.
+Sue: I still can’t believe I’ve seen them all.

-Me: You probably don’t remember this, but back when we watched Marco Polo, we saw a condensed recon of a seven part story.
+Me: You probably don’t remember, but when we saw Marco Polo, we watched a condensed version of a seven-part story.

-Sue: So we haven’t actually watched all of them?
-Hmmmm.
-I’m not sure how I feel about that.
+Sue: So we haven’t actually watched them all?
+Hmm, I’m not sure how I feel about that.

-Me: No one will hold it against us and they would be insane to try.
-And I’ll ban their ****ing IP address if they post anything that mentions the M-word in the comments section.
-And if anyone so much as alludes to The Reign of Terror or The Ice Warriors, I’ll come to their house in the night and I’ll kill them.
+Me: Don’t worry, I’m sure the blog’s readers won’t hold it against us.
+And I’ll ban their ****ing IP address if they mention the M-word in the comments.
+Plus, if anyone so much as alludes to The Reign of Terror or The Ice Warriors, I’ll come to their house in the middle of the night and kill them.